Who Can Apply to the GCLOG Program

 Students from non-master's graduate programs, such as doctorate programs and specializations, may be considered for the GCLOG as long as their area of study is logistics and supply chain management.

-To be eligible for the GCLOG program, the student must be fully enrolled in a reputable university from the Latin America or Africa.
-The ranking of a university within the Latin American or African region - as calculated by QS and published here - will be used as a proxy for the university's reputation.
-The requirement to be a student from a Latin American university may be relaxed in the case of exceptional students who, even though enrolled elsewhere, have a strong affiliation and a particular interest in Latin America.
+To be eligible for the GCLOG program, students must be fully enrolled in a reputable university in the Latin America and the Caribbean (LAC) or other emerging regions, including universities that may not be academic partners of SCALE LAC.
+This requirement may be relaxed in the case of exceptional students who, even though enrolled elsewhere, have a strong affiliation and a particular interest in Latin America.

 Fulfilling all of the criteria listed above makes you eligible.
 But what makes you a strong candidate?
 Besides being eligible, a successful applicant is one that fulfills most of the following criteria: